RenewalRate.ca

 The IRD differential is the contract rate minus the current discounted rate.
 Apply to balance over remaining months as above.

-Because the comparison rate is the current discounted rate (not the posted rate minus your old discount margin), the differential tends to be smaller in falling-rate cycles than under the Big Six method.
-On a typical falling-rate file, the contract-rate computation produces a penalty roughly 30 to 60 per cent lower than the posted-rate computation, depending on the size of the original discount margin.
+Because the comparison rate is the current discounted rate (not the posted rate minus your old discount margin), the contract-rate computation tends to differ from the Big Six method in falling-rate cycles.
+The size of the gap depends on the original discount margin and the spread between posted and discounted at the time of break.

 In rising-rate cycles, the contract-rate method also returns zero or negative, so the floor governs at credit unions and monolines just as it does at the Big Six.

-Four representative files spanning the cohort that is breaking, switching, or refinancing in 2026.
+Two representative files.
 Every number is reproducible by entering the inputs into the calculator above.

 LenderIRD methodNotes